dgochenour/dds_pro_labs_cpp11/README.md

-QS Exercises:
+QuickStart Hands-On Exercises

+This repo contains labs used in DDS QuickStart training, C++11 version.
+Before any given lab can be compiled and run, rtiddsgen should be run on the \*.idl file in each directory.
+When performing this step, be sure to set the following:
+    - Generation: Example Files = "<disable>"
+    - Generation: Type files = "update"
+    - Generation: Makefiles = "create"
+    - Language = "Modern C++ (C++ 11)

-1. Out Of The Box
+Lab 1.
+Out Of The Box

   - Create IDL, then generate code
   - Decrease the DataWriter wait time from 4s to 2s
   - Give the sample members some values, just so we aren't writing empty data
   - In the QoS XML, update publication_name and subscription_name with meaningful values (student names, etc.)

-2. Deadline Qos
+Lab 2.
+Deadline Qos

   - Set deadline to 1.0 sec. on DataReader
   - Discuss why not working.
 (QoS mismatch)